sbarzaghialteaup/cap-test-action-nested-json/README.md

 # Getting Started

-How to implement an custom action that receive a nested JSON?
+How to implement a custom action that receive a nested JSON?

 `cds run`